daveh6475/trains/README.md

 `operating hours` - the range of hours you wish the display to actively request train times, be aware the free tier API has a limit of 1000 calls a day.

-### Transport API Settings (DONT USE)

-`appId` - your transport api application ID

-`apiKey` - your transport api key

-`operating hours` - the range of hours you wish the display to actively request train times, be aware the free tier API has a limit of 1000 calls a day.

 ### Setting The Live API

-`apiMethod` - By default this is set to 'rtt' to use the Real Time Trains API, to chnage to the transport api set this to 'transport'
+`apiMethod` - By default this is set to 'rtt' to use the Real Time Trains API.
+Other data sources aren't implemented yet.

 ## Running